romain-perrot/EmotivBCI-Controlled-Robot/docs/INSTALLATION.md

 - Test the Flows

 Ensure that all flows are functioning as expected by testing them in the Node-RED editor.
 Check for any errors or misconfigurations in the debug panel.

-####  This README provides a comprehensive guide to setting up and operating the TIAGo++ robot in a simulated environment using ROS Noetic.
-Follow the steps closely to ensure a successful installation and operation.
-For more detailed information, refer to the official ROS and TIAGo++ documentation linked above.